How to Start a New Chapter or Affiliate? [A Step-by-Step Guide for Associations]

 • Complete the legal requirements - This includes trademark permits (what kind of trademark your chapters can use), Employee Identification Number (EIN) number obtained from the IRS, chapter by-laws, and other charter materials.

-7 Steps to Get Your Chapter Off The Ground
+7 Steps to Get Your Chapter Off the Ground

 checklist